How To Have Self-Control When Feeling Lust

 How to Face Lust: Self-Control, Not Shame

-The key is talking about and understanding attraction in a healthy way, learning how to express those feelings in a way that makes you and your partner feel safe, and doesn’t compromise your boundaries or beliefs.
-You can learn healthy thought patterns and self-care practices that lead to greater self-control, and stop damaging your romantic relationships with risky behavior.
+The key is understanding attraction in a healthy way.
+It’s important to learn how to express your feelings of attraction in a way that makes you and your partner feel safe, and doesn’t compromise your boundaries or beliefs.
+If you are struggling in this area, know that you can learn healthy thought patterns and self-care practices that lead to greater self-control, and stop damaging your romantic relationships with risky behavior.

 TheHopeLine is a place to get confidential help when you want to regain healthy self-control of your feelings of attraction and break free from lust.
 Reach out to us via live chat or email a mentor to get help today.